ByteBeem/Vuln-Scan/README.md

 Description:
 The Juvi Scanner is a web application built using Python and Flask that helps users identify potential vulnerabilities in web forms.
 It utilizes web scraping techniques to extract form details from a given URL and submits payloads to identify vulnerabilities.

+Application hosted on : http://cybermysticjude.pythonanywhere.com/ (some errors and some of the may not works.)

 Features:

 Form Detection: The application automatically detects and extracts all HTML forms present on a given URL.